365businessdev/downloads/docs/en-us/e4664942-0212-41a2-aa2d-cf376adb84a6/downloads.md

-﻿# 365 business Address Validation - Runtime Packages
+﻿# 365 business Address Validation

 This article publishes the various runtime packages for the 365 business Address Validation extension, for Microsoft Dynamics 365 Business Central.